| Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 Their molten images are wind and emptiness.

 41:25 "have aroused one from the north" This again refers to Cyrus II (cf. Isa.
 41:2; 44:28; 45:1).
-The only direction that one could come into Palestine from the Fertile Crescent was from the north because a desert was directly to the east (i.e., "from the rising of the sun").
+The only direction that one could come into Palestine from the Fertile Crescent was from the north because a desert was directly to the east (i.e. "from the rising of the sun").

-▣ "he will call on My name" This may refer to 2 Chr.
-36:22-23 or Ezra 1:1-2.
+▣ "he will call on My name" This may refer to Cyrus' proclamation recorded in 2 Chr.
+36:22-23 and Ezra 1:1-2.

 SPECIAL TOPIC: CALL ON HIS NAME